 Once you’re ready to start building storytelling into the way you communicate, you can be a little more purposeful about what you say and how you say it.

 Think about your audience: what they need to know, what is of interest to them, and how they like to take in information.
 For example, presenting at a board meeting may need to be brief and focus on the costs and benefits.
-Team leads may be more interested in how day to day activities will be affected.
+Team leaders may be more interested in how day to day activities will be affected.

 And think carefully about the visuals you’re sharing.
 Your audience will only have a few seconds to take it all in, so that dashboard you’ve been using to analyse your data will be much too detailed to share.
 Keep it simple, label everything, and put any deeper analysis and context in a separate document they can refer to afterwards.